Actipro/WPF-Controls/Documentation/topics/editors/pickers/colorpicker.md

 ![Screenshot](../images/colorpicker.png)

-It combines a [HsbColorPicker](hsbcolorpicker.md) with edit boxes for RGB (red, green, blue).
+It combines an [HsbColorPicker](hsbcolorpicker.md) with edit boxes for RGB (red, green, blue).
 This allows the end user to select the color either via HSB (hue, saturation, brightness) or RGB values.
-In addition, a drop-down allows selection of a HSB text input mode, where HSB edit boxes are displayed in place of the RGB ones.
+In addition, a drop-down allows selection of an HSB text input mode, where HSB edit boxes are displayed in place of the RGB ones.

 Alpha transparency selection is also optionally supported.